Covid 19 coronavirus: How one moment of selfishness could keep us in lengthy lockdown

 • Covid 19 coronavirus: Jacinda Ardern live on lockdown - 'Devastated for people who have lost loved ones'

-As my friend was paying they were shocked to see these "men" (or should I say boys) flout the one-person restriction, but he didn't want to cause a scene.
+As my friend was paying he was shocked to see these "men" (or should I say boys) flout the one-person restriction, but he didn't want to cause a scene.

 And of course, the dairy owners are not going to stand up to a group of tough guys in case of repercussions - including violence.
-Keeping in mind that this is in West Auckland.

-But what's worse is that one of them decided to queue right behind my friend and when he kindly asked them to step back and advised them of the 2m rule he got laughed at by the entire group.
+But what's worse is that one of them decided to queue right behind my friend and when he kindly asked them to step back and advised them of the 2m rule he was laughed at by the entire group.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-They even had the audacity to mock him by sarcastically saying: "Ohhh, you're got be careful, you don't want to catch coronavirus."
+They even had the audacity to mock him by sarcastically saying: "Ohhh, you've got to be careful, you don't want to catch coronavirus."

 Yes, of course he doesn't, along with most of the country.